google/WebFundamentals/src/site/performance/critical-rendering-path/measure-crp.markdown

 * **domInteractive** marks when DOM is ready.
 * **domContentLoaded** typically marks when [both the DOM and CSSOM are ready](http://calendar.perfplanet.com/2012/deciphering-the-critical-rendering-path/).
-    * If there is no parser blocking JavaScript than _documentContentLoaded_ will fire immediately after _domInteractive_.
+    * If there is no parser blocking JavaScript then _documentContentLoaded_ will fire immediately after _domInteractive_.
 * **domComplete** marks when the page and all of its subresources are ready.

 ^